-We comply with all applicable employment laws relating to employee terms and conditions.
+We comply with all applicable employment law relating to employee terms and conditions, including pay.
+We have been accredited as a UK Living Wage Employer by the Living Wage Foundation.

 Our international health and wellbeing strategy is overseen by an International Steering Committee made up of leaders from across the firm.
 The committee is sponsored by the Executive and supported by an international working group with representation from all regions, ensuring we take cultural differences into consideration when setting our approach.
-The Managing Partner of DLA Piper Australia is on the Steering Committee.